arcaduf/neural_network_gridding_method/README.md

 If `setup.py` runs without giving any error all subroutines in C have been installed and your python version meets all dependencies.

+If you run `python setup.py 1` (you can use any other character than 1), the all executables, temporary and build folders are deleted, the test data are placed in .zip files.
+In this way, the repository is restored to its original status, right after the download.

 ##  Test the package